 The Housing and Human Services Advisory Board (HHSAB) provides expert advice to the City Council.
 Housing and human services are both important to those living with mental health issues.
-The experts on HHSAB could supplement their knowledge with information from excellent reports on needs assessment focused on mental health services.
+Council Members could seek the advice of the experts on HHSAB if Members feel they need more information.

 Some Council members interpret support for the Intent Resolution of July 2017 and thus support for climate

 change actions (read about the evolution of the controversy for context) as a promise.
 They imply that no amount of logical evidence and of public sentiment would affect their position because it is determined by personal ethics.

 Members of CMHPS want a discussion of how the Millage funds should be used that reflects the desires of citizens and includes evidence on the benefits to Ann Arbor residents.